Religion in Argentina: Christianity

-Roman Catholicism
+Catholicism

-Estimates for the number of Roman Catholics vary from low as 60% of the population, to as much as 90%.
+In 2020, estimates for the number of Catholics vary from as low as 62.9% of the population, to as much as 92.12%.
 The CIA Factbook lists 92% of the country as Catholic, but adds that less than 20% practice their faith regularly.

-The society, culture, and politics of Argentina are deeply imbued with Roman Catholicism.
+Argentina's society, culture, and politics are deeply imbued with Catholicism.
 The Church's place in Argentine national identity, which spans across the ideological spectrum, stems from the perpetual ability of Argentines on different sides of political and social divides to find some level of support in the Church.
 The Church solidified its hold on the territory of modern-day Argentina during the period of Spanish colonial rule from the 16th to early 19th centuries.
 Church leaders variously supported and opposed the policies of Juan Perón and the violent tactics of the Dirty War.
-Although Roman Catholicism is not the official religion of the state, and freedom of religion is guaranteed by the Constitution, Catholic representatives take part in many state functions.
+Although Catholicism is not the official religion of the state, and freedom of religion is guaranteed by the Constitution, Catholic representatives take part in many state functions.
 Today, areas of Church-State contention include contraception, economic policies, and the disputed involvement of the Church in the Dirty War.

 Catholic practices in Argentina (especially in indigenous areas) might be seen as incorporating a great deal of syncretism; for example, religious festivals in the north-western provinces feature Catholic icons in (or along with) ancient Andean indigenous ceremonies.
 The Pachamama worship is still widespread throughout Salta and Jujuy along with Catholic beliefs, without opposition from the Catholic bishops.

 The church in Argentina is divided into dioceses and archdioceses.
-Buenos Aires, for example, is an archdiocese owing to is size and historical significance as the capital of the nation.
+Buenos Aires, for example, is an archdiocese owing to is size and historical significance as the nation's capital.
 Buenos Aires Metropolitan Cathedral, the seat of the archbishop, houses the remains of General José de San Martín in a mausoleum.

-There are nine Catholic universities in Argentina: Pontifical Catholic University of Argentina (Buenos Aires), the Universidad del Salvador (Buenos Aires), the Universidad Católica de Córdoba, the Universidad de La Plata, the Universidad de Salta, the Universidad de Santa Fe, the Universidad de Cuyo, and the Universidad de Santiago del Estero.
+There are nine Catholic universities in Argentina: the Pontifical Catholic University of Argentina (Buenos Aires), the Universidad del Salvador (Buenos Aires), the Universidad Católica de Córdoba, the Universidad de La Plata, the Universidad de Salta, the Universidad de Santa Fe, the Universidad de Cuyo, and the Universidad de Santiago del Estero.
 Religious orders run and sponsor hundreds of primary and secondary schools throughout the country, with and without government funding.

 Cardinal Archbishop of Buenos Aires Jorge Bergoglio of Argentina was elected to the papacy, as Pope Francis, on 13 March 2013.